 Here's are some tips and best practices for using social media in a safe and secure manner:

-1) Educate yourself about how cyber attacks look and work on social media platforms and learn how to better protect your Facebook, LinkedIn, Twitter and Instagram accounts.
+1) Educate yourself about how cyber attacks look and work on social media platforms and learn how to better protect your Facebook, LinkedIn, Twitter, and Instagram accounts.
 For example, this should be extremely important for the person who is in charge of your Instagram growth services at your company."

 2) Use unique, complex passwords for every online account you own.
-Keep changing your passwords from time to time, especially following announcement of a security breach or account compromise.
+Keep changing your passwords from time to time, especially following the announcement of a security breach or account compromise.

 3) Review the basic account information on all social media platforms.
 Control what personal information you share online — like your name, email address, and phone number.

 Remember that the Internet is a public resource.
 Only post information that you are comfortable with anyone seeing.

 4) Make use of control settings provided by the social media platform that helps you manage your privacy and security.

 5) Review what data is associated with your online account.
 Control the data that gets associated with your account and pause the collection of specific types of data — like your searches and browsing activity, the places you go, and information from your devices.